Park City, Utah: Geography

 According to the United States Census Bureau, the city has a total area of 17.567 mi2, all land.

 Park City is located at the south end of Snyderville Basin and climbs steep mountains to the southeast, south, and west.
 It is accessed by State Route 224 from Interstate 80 to the north and State Route 248 (Kearns Boulevard), which heads east to U.S. Route 40 and on to Kamas.

+From Park City north through the Snyderville Basin there is a low topographic divide with McLeod Creek on the western side and Silver Creek on the eastern side.

 Climate

 Summers in Park City are warm with cool nights, while winters are cold and snowy.
-The city has a humid continental climate (Köppen Dfb), though higher elevations within city limits may experience a subalpine (Dfc) or alpine (ET) climate.
+The city has a humid continental climate (Köppen: Dfb), though higher elevations within city limits may experience a subalpine (Dfc) or alpine (ET) climate.
+The diurnal temperature variation is considerably higher in summer than winter.

 Demographics

 According to estimates from the U.S. Census Bureau, as of 2016, there were 8,299 full-time residents in Park City.
 The racial makeup of the county was 78.8% non-Hispanic White, 1.1% Black, 0.1% Native American, 2.2% Asian, and 1.0% from two or more races.
 16.8% of the population were Hispanic or Latino of any race.